 Hobbies = what you like to do, simple as that!

 You’re an impulsive buyer, so you buy what you see.
 If it attracts the eye, you already know it’s going home with you.
-It’s like going to a animal shelter and seeing a dog look at you with those puppy dog eyes, and you just have to take it home!
-But on the surface you really did not need a dog, just like you really did not need another sweater.
+It’s like going to an animal shelter and seeing a dog look at you with those puppy dog eyes, and you just have to take it home!
+But on the surface, you didn’t need a dog, just like you really did not need another sweater.
 My thing is black ankle boots.
-I once told my mother I was buying a pair for everyday of the week.
+I once told my mother I was buying a pair for every day of the week.
 I now have nine pairs.

 4. You can’t keep track of your purchases

-There are more ways to tell you’re a shopaholic, but if you identify yourself with at least three of the above, congratulations you’re a shopaholic!
+There are more ways to tell you’re a shopaholic, but if you identify yourself with at least three of the above, then congratulations (or not) you’re a shopaholic!

-There are so many luxuries and perks to being a shopaholic.
+There are so many perks to being a shopaholic.
 Your knowledge of fashion and style goes up.
 You always know the best stores to shop at.
-Your friends think you are the master of all things shopping (say that in a french accent, you’ll laugh!
-Or not).
+Your friends think you are the master of all things shopping (say that with a French accent, you’ll laugh!).

-But, yes there’s a but.
-The downfall, sadness and heart wrenching loss to all of these perks is you have the highest chance of being in debt.
-Or even better!
-You are in debt.
-And a lot of debt.
+There is, however, a BUT.
+A big one.
+The downfall, sadness, and heart-wrenching loss to all of the perks is that you have the highest chance of being in debt.
+Or even worse, you’re probably already drowning in it.
 Maxing out credit cards, owing people, all kinds of debt.
 And no, this is NOT a good thing.
 It is a BAD thing.

 Shopping is supposed to be fun!
 It’s supposed to bring you joy and happiness, in no way should it bring you debt and constant calls from credit card companies saying “Pay your bills or…” If you are not able to go out to eat with your friends because you spent $60 on that cute top, that is sad.
 I mean really, is your top going to feed you?
 That is not what you want for you, your children or your nation.

 This is the good part because I may just have that answer.
 Let’s state the question again.
-How do you be a shopaholic and not be in debt?
-Well there is an answer.
+How can you be a shopaholic and not be in debt?
+Well, there is an answer.
 Become a S.M.A.R.T.
 Shopaholic!
 S.M.A.R.T. stands for Save, Manage, Acquire, Re-evaluate, and Target.
-These five ways will help you you become a better shopper.
+These five ways will help you become a better shopper.

-Yes I have tried it too, and you just end up convincing yourself you need everything.
+Yes, I have tried it too, and you just end up convincing yourself you need everything.
 But you don’t need everything.
 Try these scenarios.
-Need is that little new born baby who needs a winter jacket for the upcoming storm of the century where it will be minus 60 degrees with heavy snowfall.
-Ask yourself “I am that new born baby?”
+‘Need’ is that little newborn baby who needs a winter jacket for the upcoming storm of the century where it will be minus 60 degrees with heavy snowfall.
+Ask yourself “I am that newborn baby?”
 If you are, then you need the item.
-Want is that kid in the candy store who wants the bumble gum and has four cavities.
+‘Want’ is that kid in the candy store who wants gob smackers and has four cavities.
 Do you really want another cavity?
 I didn’t think so.